n8n-io/n8n-docs/docs/privacy-security/security.md

 ### Self-hosted

 n8n salts and hashes the passwords of self-hosted users on account creation.
 However, encrypting other data at rest is the responsibility of the user.
+Refer to [Data encryption | Self-hosted n8n](#self-hosted-n8n) for more information.

 ## Third-party accounts